 - Fold the edges and brush on the egg wash and sprinkle with sugar.

 - Bake on a pizza stone until brown and bubbling.

 I baked this on a pizza stone.
-You could just use a baking sheet if you don’t have a stone.
+You could use a large baking sheet if you don’t have a stone.
 I like the texture of the crust when it is baked on the stone.
 It takes a bit longer because of the time it takes to heat the stone in the oven, but well worth it in my mind.

 Can I Freeze Unbaked Crostata?

-When I was in culinary school, I worked at a teashop and they sold individual crostatas daily.
-We would make these and instead of baking them right away, we froze them.
-Then the morning baker could just take it out from the freezer and bake fresh.
+When I was in culinary school, I worked at a teashop, and they sold individual crostatas daily.
+We would make these, and instead of baking them right away, we froze them.
+Then the morning baker could take it out from the freezer and bake fresh.
 I haven’t tried to freeze this particular recipe, but I believe it would work fine.
 I’m just questioning if the apples would become a bit browner than you want from the air, but there should be no change in the taste.